What is doing one’s duty?

 from “Practicing the Truth and the Duties One Should Do” in Collection of Sermons—Supply for Life

 Some people will say: “Performing your duties is assuming the responsibilities you ought to assume and fulfilling the obligations you ought to fulfill in church life, such as spreading theand receiving brothers and sisters, these are duties to be performed.”
 Do you think this statement is correct?
 It’s very superficial, it doesn’t really touch upon the substance of the issue.
 So then, what does it actually mean to perform your duties?
 To put it precisely, to perform your duties is to experience God’s word and enter into the reality of the truth.
 To perform your duties is to live before God through practicing the truth.
 He who properly performs his own duties before God is someone who conforms to the will of God.
 He is someone who lives within the word of God, he is someone who lives before God.
 If after believing in God for many years, someone is still not able to regularly perform their duties, then is this person actually living before God?
 At the very least, if they are not performing their duties, then that means that they are not practicing the truth, nor are they practicing the word of God, so they are not a seeker of the truth.
 Anyone who does not perform their duties does not have life experience, so they certainly have not entered life either.
 Are people who do not perform their duties able to possess the reality of life?
 Absolutely not!
 So, it is clear what performing your duties actually is.
 It is eating and drinking the word of God and practicing and experiencing the word of God, it is practicing the truth and entering into reality, and it is living before God.
 This is totally true. … You could say that all of the duties we perform are our responsibilities and obligations within the word of God, that they are all responsibilities we assume for ourselves through eating and drinking God’s word and experiencing God’s word.
 For example, when I go through an experience of the words I have read, I then fellowship about it, testifying to God with however much knowledge I have of Him.
 I testify however much grace God has given me, so that our brothers and sisters can all enjoy it, allowing them to receive service, the supply of life, and support.
 This is bearing to God, this is exalting God, this is performing one’s duties.
 In addition to this, everyone has their own responsibilities that they ought to assume within .
 Some people serve as leaders, some people preach sermons, some people serve as workers, some people spread the gospel, and some people provide hospitality.
 These are all responsibilities that people are bound by duty to perform.
 You could say that the responsibilities or duties a person should take on are also predetermined and arranged by God.
 In the words of nonbelievers, it is the will of Heaven or the law of Heaven.
 You cannot go against it.
 Everyone has their mission from the time they are born, or, as nonbelievers like to say, their destiny, but we say that everyone has their mission.
 The responsibilities that each of us ought to assume within the church are entrusted by God.
 It is our mission.
 If you do not perform your duties properly and you cannot complete your mission, then that would be a monstrous sin.
 Who are those people that never perform their duties within the church?
 You could call them betrayers of God.
 They eat and drink God’s word and enjoy God’s grace, yet they betray God.
 There are many people who see God’s blessings within the duties they perform.
-They see God’s presence and the guidance of the , and ultimately they feel that the more they perform their duties the more they will be blessed by God, that the more they perform their duties the more they will receive the work of the Holy Spirit, that the more they perform their duties the more they could see their own life grow continuously.
+They see God’s presence and the guidance of the Holy Spirit, and ultimately they feel that the more they perform their duties the more they will be blessed by God, that the more they perform their duties the more they will receive , that the more they perform their duties the more they could see their own life grow continuously.
 So what do these facts illustrate?
-That if someone is able to faithfully perform their duties within the , if they are able to perform their duties despite all setbacks, then this means that this person has a conscience and has sense, and that this person shall receive God’s blessing.
+That if someone is able to faithfully perform their duties within the house of God, if they are able to perform their duties despite all setbacks, then this means that this person has a conscience and has sense, and that this person shall receive God’s blessing.

 from “The Relationship Between Doing One’s Duty and Being Saved” in Sermons and Fellowship on Entry Into Life (V)